handolekim/typechain/README.md

+# typechain
-# typechain \nLearning TypeScript by making a Blockchain with it
+Learning TypeScript by making a Blockchain with it